matrey/acme-tiny-auto/README.md

 ## Stop renewing certificates for a domain

-You can put an empty "do_not_renew" file in the domain folder.
+To just let the current certificate expire, and not attempt to renew it, you can put an empty "do_not_renew" file in the domain folder. e.g.

-e.g.
 ```
 touch /acme/domains/example.com/do_not_renew
 ```